Private Preview

 Parts Availability

-The Raptor is manufactured at K-Hart's South Landing facility near Winnipeg.
+The Raptor is manufactured at K-Hart's Oak Bluff facility near Winnipeg.
 Parts are stocked by K-Hart and dealers across North America.
 For operators who have experienced parts delays during harvest, availability close to home is not a minor detail.

 • Parts stocked by K-Hart and dealers across North America